 About the Program

-PSSP offers internship placements in a wide range of non-profit and government agencies and elected official's offices.
-Students work at their internship placements 20 hours per week from September through May of the program year.
+PSSP offers placements in a wide range of non-profit organizations, government agencies, and elected official's offices.
+Scholars work at their placements 20 hours per week from September through May of the program year.

-Internships are substantive and policy related, giving students the opportunity to work alongside and learn from professionals who develop strategies to manage pressing urban problems.
+Placements are substantive and policy related, giving scholars the opportunity to work alongside and learn from public service professionals who develop strategies to manage pressing urban problems.

 Placements vary each year, depending on the interests of students and the needs of agencies.
 Click here for a list of current placements.

 Participating students enroll in two year-long seminars, open only to Public Service Scholars.
-The courses use classroom learning to complement the internship experience, engaging the students in active, experiential learning about urban policy issues.
+The courses use classroom learning to complement the placement experience, engaging the scholars in active, experiential learning about urban policy issues.

-The In-Service (Internship) Seminar identifies and examines the types of learning that occur in the internship, including development of skills in management, problem solving, policy analysis, networking, time management, fundraising and performance evaluation.
+The In-Service (Placement) Seminar identifies and examines the types of learning that occur in the placement, including development of skills in management, problem solving, policy analysis, networking, time management, fundraising and performance evaluation.
 This is a 3-credit per semester course.

-The In-Service Seminar is taught by Professor Elaine Walsh.
+The In-Service Seminar is taught by Professor & Program Director Elaine M. Walsh.

 Seminar on the City provides an historical, political and economic context for the region's major policy issues.
-It introduces students to the complexities of New York City's governance and its public service sectors.
+It introduces scholars to the complexities of New York City's governance and its public service sectors.

 The Seminar on the City is taught by adjunct professors chosen for their depth of experience in New York City, regional and national policy making.
-Recent adjunct professors have included the Honorable Ruth Messinger, Council Member Gale Brewer, and Miriam Burns.
+Recent adjunct professors have included the Honorable Ruth Messinger, Manhattan Borough President Gale Brewer, Dr. Susan Nayowith and Miriam Burns.

 Career Exploration and Networking